 David started his (IPL) Indian Premier League career by representing Delhi Daredevils in the seasons of 2009-10.
 David’s 1 st season of IPL was not much impressive.
-In the IPL 2014 his performance was superb his batting was much impressive.
+In the IPL 2014, his performance was superb his batting was much impressed.
 In 205 he was bought by Sunrises Hyderabad in an auction of IPL.
 He was assigned as the captain of the Sunrises Hyderabad.
-For David this season of the IPL was the best and excellent season, as he made most runs of IPL 205 season, for his outstanding performance he was awarded with the orange cap entire tournament.
+For David, this season of the IPL was the best and excellent season, as he made most runs of IPL 205 season, for the outstanding performance he was awarded the orange cap entire tournament.

 Read More :- Glenn Maxwell Biography, Career, Family, Net Worth